 - In 1983, he established and became the founding president of Alsacian Regional Council of the Fédération Française de la Montagne (later on FFME).
-And he also pushed for the creation of a new section of the CAF (Colmar, 1985), and became in 2001, the founder and first president of the Departmental CAF/ FFCAM Haut-Rhin Committee.
+He also pushed for the creation of a new section of the CAF (Colmar, 1985), and became in 2001, the founder and first president of the Departmental CAF/ FFCAM Haut-Rhin Committee.

 - He was also vice-president of French Alpine Club (FFCAM) from 1990 to 2001.

-Eckhardt was nominated to the UIAA Mountain Protection Commission in 1977 where he worked on the impact of trekking and mountaineering expedition on countries around the world.
-This led to the "Kathmandu Declaration” in 1982, famous for its first article that reads: "There is an urgent need for effective protection of the mountain environment and landscape.”
+Eckhardt was nominated to the UIAA Mountain Protection Commission in 1977 where he worked on the impact of trekking and mountaineering expedition to countries around the world.
+This led to the “Kathmandu Declaration” in 1982, famous for its first article that reads: “There is an urgent need for effective protection of the mountain environment and landscape.”

 - He contributed to the establishment of the 2001 strategic plan.